LeonPupier/Mensible/README.md

 Includes a playlist mode that allows you to download all the videos in a public YouTube playlist at once.

 ### Spotify
-It is possible to download all the music in a Spotify playlist in .mp4 format.
+It is possible to download all the music in a Spotify playlist.

 # Software
 The interface has been designed to be simple and to be used by everyone.